 Step Three: Conduct

 During the session, ask questions to open the dialogue, share perspectives and insight and determine options to move forward.
-Coaching is a two-way communication process that requires that the supervisor and the employee both be fully
+Coaching is a two-way communication process that requires that the supervisor and the employee both be fully engaged and motivated6.

 Step Four: Document